lucabradipus/edx-nodejs-lab04/README.md

 **Model**

 model is defined in models/accounts.js.
-I hoped to heve the oppotunity to write some advanved methods ( static, virtual atc), but at the end I simply defined the schema with types and requitements and used mongoose to perform straightforward  CRUD Operations

 **dependencies**